-Holy Cross maintains the accreditation standards of the National Catholic Educational Association (NCEA), and the Texas Catholic Conference Education Department (TCCED) and the Southern Association of Colleges and Schools (SACS).
+Holy Cross maintains the accreditation standards of the National Catholic Educational Association (NCEA), and the Texas Catholic Conference Education Department (TCCED).

 ADMISSIONS PROCESS

 Application Process:

 - 1. Students wanting to attend Holy Cross must take the HSPT. - 2.
 All students will be interviewed after taking the HSPT. - 3.
 Letters of recommendation will be requested from student's current school. - 4.
 HSPT results and status of acceptance will be mailed to applicant after the above has been completed. - 5.
 To complete the admissions process, all students must submit a completed application via the school website and include a copy of their up to date immunization record. - 6.
 Students are notified of their status once records, recommendations, and HSPT scores are received.